 - Add solute to liquid until dissolving stops.

-- Evaporate a solvent until the solute begins to precipitate.
+- Evaporate a solvent from a solution until the solute begins to crystallize or precipitate.

 - Add seed crystals to a solution that is supersaturated.

 Everyday Examples of Saturated